Making the Liberal Arts Real

 Lampert Scholars participate in a year-long series of integrated intellectual and professional activities during their senior year that encourage scholarly and practical engagement with complex policy issues.
 Through close interactions with faculty and outside experts and practitioners, the scholars benefit from a rich set of experiences that encompasses studying policy, pursuing career and research opportunities, and gaining mentorship and networking experiences.

-Intellectually ambitious and curious, this year’s Lampert Scholars formed the heart and soul of the institute’s yearlong programming, which included summer research and internship projects, a fall senior seminar, and speaker and alumni events.
+Intellectually ambitious and curious, Lampert Scholars form the heart and soul of the institute’s year-long programming, which included summer research and internship projects, a fall senior seminar, and speaker and alumni events.
 For many of the scholars, their summer projects formed the seeds of their honors theses, fellowship proposals, and even published work.

-In the fall seminar, the scholars studied themes related to democracy and the changing world order and heard from special guest lecturers working on topics such as coups in Africa and repression in Hong Kong.
-At the same time, through the Lampert Institute's speaker series, students interacted with academics and practitioners whose careers engaged with the “Changing World Order” and “Science, Technology, and Policy.”
-These various encounters allowed scholars to apply academic learning to complex world challenges, bringing to life the Institute’s maxim, “Making the Liberal Arts Real.”
+Lampert scholars study themes related to democracy and the changing world order and have the opportunity to hear from special guest lecturers working on topics such as coups in Africa and repression in Hong Kong.
+At the same time, through the Lampert Institute's speaker series, students are able to interact with academics and practitioners whose careers engaged with the “Changing World Order” and “Science, Technology, and Policy.”
+These various encounters allow scholars to apply academic learning to complex world challenges, bringing to life the Institute’s maxim, “Making the Liberal Arts Real.”

 Lampert